In addition to federal and state aid, scholarships are a great way to offset all or part of the cost of your education.

 We encourage you to learn about the different types of scholarships and use this webpage as a resource.
 Although many opportunities are on this page, we encourage you to seek scholarships from other trusted sources as well.

-Types of Scholarships Awarded by Financial Aid
+Scholarships Awarded by Financial Aid

 This scholarship is automatically awarded to students who meet all five of the criteria below.

 - Complete a FAFSA and are determined to have an expected family contribution ranging from $2,000 to $6,500.

 - Have total household income less than $50,000.